ControlBar/.github/profile/README.md

 A set of scored flying competitions used to quality check scoring programs.

-The image from a [article](http://www.madehow.com/Volume-5/Hang-Glider.html) on how hang gliders are made.
+The image from an [article](http://www.madehow.com/Volume-5/Hang-Glider.html) on how hang gliders are made.